- Rogers is a Canadian ISP. Unfortunately, many online users report that Rogers is blocking websites on the Internet.

 - 30-day money-back guarantee

-Private Internet AccessHide your browsing activity from your ISP to access websites blocked by Rogers using this trustworthy VPN.
+Private Internet AccessHide your browsing activity from your ISP to access websites blocked by Rogers right now.

 A lot of websites don’t load properly (or at all) if you have an ad blocker enabled.
 Similarly, you might face functionality issues caused by your web browser’s extensions.